And to watch a dance is to lazily trace relationships

 There will be a number of opportunities throughout the Traces Commissions visual arts residencies to follow the journey and experience the process of creation.
 Stay up to date with what’s going on by joining our mailing list.

-The work of Katinka Bock will recieve additional support from the Goethe-Institut London and Fluxus Art Projects
+The work of Katinka Bock will receive support from Fluxus Art Projects, the Goethe-Institut London and The Henry Moore Foundation.